dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 # Reading data from RESTful APIs

 RESTful APIs are a common way to interact with web services.
-They are based on the HTTP protocol and are used to read and write data from and to a web server. dlt provides a simple way to read data from RESTful APIs using two helper methods: [a wrapper around the `requests`](../reference/performance#using-the-built-in-requests-client) library and a `RESTClient` class.
+They are based on the HTTP protocol and are used to read and write data from and to a web server. dlt provides a simple way to read data from RESTful APIs using two helper methods: [a wrapper around the  Requests library](../reference/performance#using-the-built-in-requests-client) and a `RESTClient` class.

 :::tip
 There's also shorthand function to read from paginated APIs.
 Check out the [paginate()](#shortcut-for-paginating-api-responses) function.
 :::

-The `RESTClient` class offers a powerful interface for interacting with RESTful APIs, supporting features like
+The `RESTClient` class offers a powerful interface for interacting with RESTful APIs, including features like:
 - automatic pagination,
 - various authentication mechanisms,
 - customizable request/response handling.

-This guide demonstrates how to use the `RESTClient` class to read data APIs focusing on its `paginate()` method to fetch data from paginated API responses.
+This guide shows how to use the `RESTClient` class to read data APIs focusing on its `paginate()` method to fetch data from paginated API responses.

 ## Quick example

 Here's a simple pipeline that reads issues from the [dlt GitHub repository](https://github.com/dlt-hub/dlt/issues).
-The API endpoint is `https://api.github.com/repos/dlt-hub/dlt/issues`.
+The API endpoint is https://api.github.com/repos/dlt-hub/dlt/issues.
 The result is "paginated", meaning that the API returns a limited number of issues per page.
-The `paginate()` iterates over all pages and yields the results which are then processed by the pipeline.
+The `paginate()` method iterates over all pages and yields the results which are then processed by the pipeline.

 ```py
 import dlt